Skip to primary navigation Skip to content Skip to footer

 Purchase a wildlife photography tour with Yellowstone Wild Tours and capture amazing images like this sandhill crane adult and colt.

-These cute baby sandhill cranes are also known as colts.
+These baby sandhill cranes are also known as colts.
 They grow fast and forage with their parents shortly after hatching.
 They need to be ready to migrate with the adults by autumn.

 Consider joining a tour with Yellowstone Wild and we will help you to view these baby animals from a respectful distance through binoculars or a spotting scope.
 It’s our pleasure as guides to help you see wildlife and learn the best ways you can help animals thrive on the Yellowstone landscape and elsewhere.
 Take a photo tour and we can help you capture some amazing images to take home.